muratk5n/thirdwave/en/README.md

 "Now [some are] talking about a situation where you defeat the Russians in Ukraine.
 This is a much worse outcome for the Russians than what happened in April 2008, and a much worse outcome .. [than] in February 2014...
-[T]he russians are not going to roll over and play dead,.. they're going to crush the Ukrainians, they're going to bring out the big guns, .. to turn places like [Kyiv] and other cities in Ukraine into rubble.
+[The R]ussians are not going to roll over and play dead,.. they're going to crush the Ukrainians, they're going to bring out the big guns, .. to turn places like [Kyiv] and other cities in Ukraine into rubble.
 They're going to do Fallujas, they're going to